raphaelsalviano/guiadofera/README.md

 - A Cidade
 - A Universidade
 - A Vida universitária
-- O curso de LCC
+- O Curso de LCC
 - Quem somos